-According to this infographic about tiny houses saving the world, the average home size in the US is more than 2,500 sq ft.
+According to this tiny house infographic, the average home size in the US is more than 2,500 sq ft.
 Thus, our house will still be tiny at 500 sq ft. as it will be about 20% the size of the average home; in the US, I think this qualifies as tiny.

 As for the setback setback, we’ll opt for a home with a living room at the front, bedroom in the back, and kitchen and bathroom jockeying for space in between.

 Check out the Small House Construction Series!

 SmartAsset Affiliate Program